maks1302/Celestia-node-analysis/README.md

 ![memory usage](https://i.imgur.com/61oEYnu.png)

 With around `1.5 GB` of free RAM, I can confidently keep using the server with no need to add/increasing memory swap.
 Analyzing the RAM data I have, I can make a conclusion that `4 GB` of RAM is enough to keep Celestia Light node running in a good condition.

+### Bandwitch usage

+Monitoring and analyzing server bandwidth is important to ensure reliable server performance, consistent user experience, and network security.
+Good and stable bandwitch performance is essential to keep high Uptime of a node.

+To conduct

+    sudo apt install speedtest-cli
+    speedtest-cli --secure